-- Citation metrics (bibliometrics) score the number of times other researchers refer to (cite) a given publication and can be a useful measure of the level of attention within scholarly publishing.
-They can be generated on article, author, publication or institutional level.
+Citation metrics count and analyse the number of times other researchers refer to (cite) a given publication and can be a useful measure of the level of attention and impact within scholarly publishing.
+They can be generated on article, author, publication or institutional level, and some are normalised for discipline, type and age of paper.
+Citation metrics can be obtained from three sources - Web of Science, Scopus and Google Scholar.

 Library Services' Research Skills Team offers online training on research metrics via our Influential Researcher Canvas Course